Jwink3101/rirb/restore_proof_of_concept/readme.md

 Again, this process is not polished or optimized.
 It is not part of the tool, but the methods are demonstrated

+## What can go wrong

+The biggest issue will be if there is an interrupted backup in the chain.
+This means that there will be a `diffs.json.gz` file that does not accurately represent all files in the corresponding backup directory.
+This will be apparent because there will be no corresponding `log.log` file in the `logs/` top-level directory *and*, at least by default, the `diffs.json.gz` will actually be `INCOMPLETE_BACKUP_diffs.json.gz`.
+It will have to be manually fixed.

+Again, if full restores to a prior state is your desired use case, check out other tools.